 "Hasnt this gone on long enough.
 Look youve proved your point.
 Give it up."

 "Not yet," said Joshua.
 "Are our demands going to be met or not?"

 "Were working on it, but lets stop it now, before it gets completely out of control.
 Im sure neither of us want to see a blood bath," said George.

 "CALF has shown what were willing to do for our beliefs.
 We have sacrificed much," said Joshua.
 "We have sacrificed much," he repeated.

-There was another pause as George digested this unexpected information.
+There was another pause as George digested this new and unexpected information.

 "I understand," he said.
 "Try to keep things cool.
 Ill see where we are with your demands, and Ill talk to you again during your 6 oclock broadcast."

 Joshua ended the conversation cordially, hung up the line, and faced the camera.